Finish Organization Setup

 • Pressing Cmd + I

-Choose Booking as the event type, then fill in the operational details:
+Choose Booking as the event type, then fill in:

 • Date and time